 They continued to live at 339 Beacon during the 1895-1896 winter season, but moved thereafter to 275 Beacon to live with his mother, Caroline M. (Patten) Shillaber, the widow of Jonas Green Shillaber.
 By 1898, they had moved to West Roxbury.

 On October 26, 1896, 339 Beacon was purchased from Charles Shillaber by Frances Henrietta (Janvrin) Hood, the wife of George Henry Hood.
 They previously had lived in Brookline.
-In 1896, he had retired as president and treasurer of the Boston Rubber Company.
+They also maintained a home, Fort House, in Manchester, Massachusetts.

-On July 9, 1907, Frances Henrietta Hood transferred 399 Beacon to their son, Arthur Needham Hood, and on October 21, 1907, he transferred it to real estate dealer Augustus Larkin Thorndike.
+On July 9, 1907, Frances Henrietta Hood transferred 399 Beacon to her son, Arthur N. Hood, and on October 21, 1907, he transferred it to real estate dealer Augustus Larkin Thorndike.